 Floating Candle Centerpiece

-There's something magical about fire dancing on water.
-Reflected in the liquid's shimmering surface, the flickers of a candle's flame appear doubly radiant and twice as beautiful.
-Floating candles add instant atmosphere to a casual summer table, and with our technique, you can create lots of them in only a couple of hours.
+Floating candles add instant atmosphere to a casual summer reception, and with our technique, you can create lots of them in only a couple of hours.

 Pick a size.
 Mini-muffin candles burn for an hour or so; large ones, for three.
 A variety of candles in tonal hues -- such as warm reds, oranges, and yellows, like the ones we used -- look wonderful together.
 Vary the sizes by pouring wax into large, medium, and mini-muffin tins, and create a playful polka-dot presentation.
 For uniform results, pour the wax to a depth of no more than 1 inch.

 Use simple, broad shapes to make sure they float.
 To turn a cutter into a mold, run masking tape along the edge, snip at the corners, and bend the tape so the cutter sits flat on the foil.

 With a set of graduated cookie cutters, you can make stars in many sizes at once.
 Float some in little bowls, and set others in shallow dishes of water.
 Arranged on a long runner, they will supply your dinner table with a galaxy of gentle light.
 We like beeswax for these candles.
 It has a more viscous consistency when melted, which prevents it from leaking out of the molds.